 When running a PPC campaign, you’ll want to make sure that each landing page is ad-specific.
 Most marketers will have one generic landing page for every ad.
 While this does save time and effort, it also means that the landing page doesn’t reflect the content of the ad that users have clicked on.

-To avoid users bouncing from your landing page, make each ad’s page straight forward.
+To avoid users bouncing from your landing page, make each page straight is forward and has a creative ad design.
 Instead of making it encompass the entire campaign, have it focus on the specific details of each ad.

 6. Know the Competitive Landscape